uaerman/homelab/README.md

 - Windows 11 23teH2 (Personal Computer)

 ### Containerization & Virtualization
+- Proxmox VE
 - VMWare Workstation Pro 17
-- Docker with Portainer
+- Docker

 ### Cloud
-- VPS With 4 Core and 4 Gig of Ram
-- 2X VPS With 2 Core and 4 Gig of Ram
+- 1x VPS With 2 Core and 4 Gig of Ram
   I know Cloud doesn't count for the home lab but at the end of the day I using it

 ### Apps & Services